The current Congress has 107 women. That was the all-time high, until Tuesday night.

 Young Kim (R)

 Gil Cisneros (D)

 This was one of the wilder races, for an open seat in a minority-white, affluent California district.
-Kim, a former member of the state assembly, was on the staff of retiring Rep. Edward R. Royce (R) for decades and maintains a slight lead over her Democratic opponent.
-She supports student loan forgiveness, lower taxes and Deferred Action for Childhood Arrivals.
+Kim, a former member of the state assembly, was on the staff of retiring Rep. Edward R. Royce (R) for two decades but fell short in her bid to claim his seat.
+She would have been the first Korean American woman in Congress.
+Kim supported student loan forgiveness, lower taxes and Deferred Action for Childhood Arrivals.

-Cisneros also supports DACA, and sanctuary cities.
+Her opponent, Gil Cisneros also supports DACA, and sanctuary cities.
 He’s Hispanic, a Navy veteran and won $266 million in 2010 in the Mega Millions lottery.
 (He took the annuity.)
-This was a top target for Democrats.
+This seat was a top target for Democrats.